-A film documenting Ahmed's epic five year journey inside the heart of Islam
+A film presented with CULTURUNNERS and the Guardian for their Crossing the Line series, documenting Ahmed's epic five year journey inside the heart of Islam

 Through film, artefacts and photography, Ahmed has documented the history and transformations reconfiguring Islam's holiest city.